 Your body is fighting it.

 A biologic can work great for years but then, at some point, have no effect at all.
-When that happens, it sometimes means your body has started to fight it.
+When that happens, it sometimes means your body has started to reject the drug.

 You're just going through a normal "up and down" period.

-About 1 in 3 people with RA, no matter how they treat it, go through times with heavy symptoms and times with none.
+About 1 in 3 people with RA, no matter how they treat it, go through times with more severe symptoms and times with none.

 Your doctor can help you figure out what's going on.
 Together, you can look at your history to see if it's more likely the biologic or part of your regular ups and downs.